Some results on the penalised nematic liquid crystals driven by multiplicative noise

+where $(\bdt\times h)\circ dW_2(t)$ is understood in the Stratonovich sense and $f$ is a polynomial function and the above system holds in $\MO_T:=(0,T]\times \MO$.
+We equip the system with the boundary condition \eqref{BC} and the initial condition

+where $\bv_0$ and $\bd_0$ are given mappings defined on $\MO$ .
+We will give more details about the polynomial $f$ later on.

 Our work is motivated by the importance of external perturbation on the dynamics of the director field $\bd$.
-Indeed, an essential property of nematic liquid crystals is that its director field $\mathbf{d}$ can be easily distorted.
-However, it can also be aligned to form a specific pattern by the help of magnetic or electric fields.
-This pattern formation occurs when a threshold value of the magnetic or electric field is attained; this is the so called Fr\'eedericksz transition.
-Random external fields change a little bit the threshold value for the Fr\'eedericksz transition.
-It has been also shown that with the fluctuation of the magnetic field the decay time of an unstable state diminishes.
-For these results we refer, among others, to \cite{Bhattacharjee et al-2010, Horsthemke+Lefever-1984, San Miguel-1985} and references therein.
+Indeed, an essential property of nematic liquid crystals is that its director field $\mathbf{n}$ can be easily distorted.
+However, it can also be aligned to form a specific pattern under some external perturbations.
+This pattern formation occurs when a threshold value of the external perturbations is attained; this is the so called Fr\'eedericksz transition.
+Random external perturbations change a little bit the threshold value for the Fr\'eedericksz transition.
+For example, it has been found that with the fluctuation of the magnetic field the relaxation time of an unstable state diminishes, \textit{i.e.}, the time for a noisy system to leave an unstable state is much shorter than the unperturbed system.
+For these results we refer, among others, to \cite{Horsthemke+Lefever-1984, San Miguel-1985,FS+MSanM} and references therein.
 In all of these works the effect of the hydrodynamic flow has been neglected.
 However, it is pointed out in \cite[Chapter 5]{Gennes} that the fluid flow disturbs the alignment and conversely a change in the alignment will induce a flow in the nematic liquid crystal.
 Hence for a full understanding of the effect of fluctuating magnetic field on the behavior of the liquid crystals one needs to take into account the dynamics of $\d$ and $\v$.
 To initiate this kind of investigation we propose a mathematical study of \eqref{eqn-SLQE-v}-\eqref{eqn-SLQE-d} which basically describes an approximation of the system governing the nematic liquid crystals under the influence of fluctuating external forces.
-To the best of our knowledge our work is the first mathematical work which studies the effect of fluctuating external forces to the system \eqref{eqn-SLQE-v}-\eqref{eqn-SLQE-d}.
-We mainly establish the existence of strong solution.
-Here strong solution is understood in stochastic analysis and in PDEs sense as well.
-Our results are the stochastic counterparts of the ones obtained by Lin and Liu in \cite{Lin-Liu}.